 5.12 This means the developments overall predicted energy consumption when operational or the average of planning class uses if fully occupied.
 For clarity this means both Electricity and Heat demands for the development site along with associated infrastructure.
-This would include areas for example external lighting on building premises electric gates, CCTV etc.

 What about speculative non-domestic developments?